-Update: 2015 — I have now integrated and healed most of the chaos from that time when I was labeled bipolar (a diagnosis I do not support).
+Update: 2015 — I now continue to integrate and heal the chaos from that time when I was labeled bipolar (I don’t support psych diagnosis as they’re all, at best, highly reductive and at worst fatally harmful).
 I am psych-drug free for 6 years now and it’s more clear to me now than when I first wrote this post in 2007 that, indeed, we need to be supporting folks in these states in a radically different way than what is currently being practiced in psychiatry.

 (2007) Below is an article that speaks to mania being a spiritual emergency.
-I’m convinced at this point in my life that what was stopped in me by powerful psychotropic drugs could have been a healing experience.
+I now know that what was stopped in me by powerful psychotropic drugs and institutional violence could have been a healing experience.
 Had I had the proper supports and a safe place to stay I would have emerged healed and healthier than I had ever been.
 Instead I have been oppressed by medication for 20 years and have suffered immensely as a result of not being able to see my healing process through.
 The below experience of Edward Whitney is very much like what I experienced except I had no one outside of the hospital to support me and tell me that my psychosis was with purpose.

 Psychosis as spiritual emergency can also be considered a “psychological emergency,” for what it is is the psyche calling out to be heard and processed.
 You need not be a new age believer to appreciate the validity of the psychotic process being one of the psyche demanding to be paid attention to and healed.